simonehagey/orbdot/docs/source/example_rv_trends.rst

 The Bayesian evidence implies that the circular orbit model, with ``log(Z) = -196.3``, is a better fit to the data than an eccentric orbit, which has ``log(Z) = -199.54``.
 These findings agree with the results from the :cite:author:`Bonomo2017` and :cite:author:`Knutson2014` studies.

-Hence, we will focus on the circular orbit model for HAT-P-22 b, this time including the long-term linear and quadratic trends (Models 3 and 4) with the ``"dvdt"`` and ``"ddvdt"`` parameters:
+Next, we will focus on the circular orbit model for HAT-P-22 b, this time including the long-term linear and quadratic trends with the ``"dvdt"`` and ``"ddvdt"`` parameters (Models 3 and 4):

 .. code-block:: python